magisterquis/plonk/README.md

 REWRITE HAPPENING
 =================
-Plonk is undergoing a re-write.
+Plonk is undergoing a rewrite.
 Expect this to change quite a bit in the near future.
 To test the new version, install with
 ```sh
 go install github.com/magisterquis/plonk@v0.0.1-beta.1